Pusty/writeups/HackLuCTF2021/README.md

 With this the actual reversing can begin:

-The entry point is in the `c.obj` file
+The entry point is in the `c.obj` file:
-From the entry point the L509A memory is cleared and then the `GIMME FLAG AND GET STONKS>` string is copied to it.
+At the entry point the L509A memory is cleared and then the `GIMME FLAG AND GET STONKS>` string is copied to it.
-After that only external calls are done before the program exits.
+After that only "external" (outside of `c.obj`) calls are done before the program exits.

-The calls to address in the L50XX range all seem to relate hardware features, probably the writing to the screen and reading input:
+The calls to addresses in the L50XX range all seem to relate hardware features, probably the writing to the screen and reading input:

 ![](img/aobj.png)